Academic Information

 - The faculty member will confront the student(s) in cases of suspected violations of the policy on academic honesty and will keep a written record of the incident.

 - The faculty member will assess the gravity of the violation and determine the consequences, which may range from a failing grade on a specific assignment to a failing grade in the course.
+Assigning a failing grade in a course must be done in consultation with the associate provost.

 - The faculty member will submit a written report of policy violations, with their consequences, to the associate provost in the academic affairs office.